-Chief Tom LaBelle, of the Prince William County Fire and Rescue System, urges residents that if you see anyone on the ice, tell them to get off; it's not safe.
+The Prince William County Fire and Rescue System urges residents that if you see anyone on the ice, highly recommend they get off the ice; it's not safe.
 This includes animals, do not allow your animals to walk on the ice.
-"Ice recreation is best sought on skating rinks, pavilions, or other locations specifically designed for that purpose," states Chief LaBelle, "and not the dangerous, naturally occurring ice that forms on area waters."
+Ice recreation is best sought on skating rinks, pavilions, or other locations specifically designed for that purpose, and not the dangerous, naturally occurring ice that forms on area waters.